 Additionally, look out for the engagement ratio of the post.
 See if the social media updates receive good amount of likes, thumbs ups, comments, retweets or other engagement criteria for respective social media websites.

 More engagement means that people, in general are taking interest in the topic so make sure that you check out the engagement metrics as well instead of relying on the total numbers of followers.
+If you’re looking to get more instagram followers, then, you should do your research into the most cost effective way to see results fast.

 See if there are Books Published Around your Blog Topic Ideas